n-smith-byu/GrammaticalEvolutionTools/README.md

 ## Introduction

 `grammaticalevolutiontools` is a Python package designed to simplify the setup and execution of Grammatical Evolution (GE) projects.
-It provides a suite of tools for quickly spinning up worlds, defining grammars, and setting up agents.
-It includes a number of abstract classes you can easiy inherit from and customize, with much of the underlying
+It provides a suite of tools for quickly spinning up worlds, defining grammars, setting up agents, and running and animating simulations.
+It includes a number of abstract classes you can easily inherit from and customize, with much of the underlying functionality already implemented.

 Whether you're building complex simulation environments or simple test cases, `grammaticalevolutiontools` streamlines the boilerplate, enabling faster iteration and more effective research in grammatical evolution.

+*NOTE: I am working on documentation and testing*

 ## Features

 * **World Environment Setup:** Easily define and configure custom environments for GE agents.
-* **Agent Definition:** Tools for creating and managing GE agents with specific capabilities.
+* **Grammar Definition:** Inherit from common classes to create custom grammars with specific functionalities.
+* **Agent Management:**
 * **Problem Domain Abstraction:** Abstract away common GE problem complexities.
-* **Data Collection & Visualization:** (If applicable, mention tools for logging results or plotting performance).
+* **Animation:** Create customizable animations for simulations.

 ## Installation